ChanYeWan/Data-Scientist-Nanodegree-Udacity/README.md

 Projects:
 1. Creating a blog post and Github repository
-   - The Seattle Airbnb homes data was chosen with CRISP-DM process
+  - The Seattle Airbnb open data was chosen to explore to understand its 3 business problems with CRISP-DM process.
 2.